Mendon, Missouri: History

-The year following the city's move, in 1889, Emil Loew, a harness maker from Tramelan, Switzerland, and wife German-British Mary Groetecke arrived in Mendon from Brookfield to set up a shop and home.
-Their daughter Bernah married Chester Arthur Felt in 1909, both resided in Mendon until their deaths.
+The year following the city's move, in 1889, Emil Loew, a harness maker from Tramelan, Switzerland, and his wife, German-British Mary Groetecke, arrived in Mendon from Brookfield to set up a shop and home.
+Their daughter Bernah married Chester Arthur Felt, son of Charles Davis Felt and Lydia McCarl, in 1909, both resided in Mendon until their deaths.
 Their sons were Arthur Emil Felt and Charles Woodrow Felt.

-The town site originally belonged to William and Charles Felt...Later Eli Ward embarked in the implement business, and the business interests of Old Mendon began to move to the new town….
+"The town site originally belonged to William and Charles Felt...Later Eli Ward embarked in the implement business, and the business interests of Old Mendon began to move to the new town….
 It had a church, public school, a bank, two hotels, a newspaper, The Citizen, and about twenty other businesses, both large and small, including shops and stores.
-Population 1899: 350.
+Population 1899: 350."

 A newspaper, the Mendon Citizen, was first published in 1886.
 By 1899, the community contained over 20 stores, a school, a bank, and two hotels.

 The estimated population in the late 1890s was 350 residents.
 Its population in 1910 was 408 residents.